• Skip to primary navigation

 A completed Department 56 snow village.

-I started with section A, this is the section that the firehouse is on.
+I started with section A, which is the section that the firehouse is on.
 I wanted to be able to add more height so I used foam that I had been using in the years past.

 Giving the firehouse height would also help hide the outlet that is right there.